MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/EdX212x-Lab3.md

 ###Pre-requisites:###

--   An active Visual Studio Team Services account

--   An Visual Studio 2015 Update 2 or Visual Studio 2013 Update 5 client

--   Project Admin rights to the Visual Studio Team Services account
+-   Make sure you have completed [LAB 1](../Lab1/EdX212x-Lab1.md) to set up your VSTS account and Visual Studio Community.

 ### Tasks Overview: ###

-**1. Setup your Visual Studio Team Services Account using Visual Studio:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.
+**1. Import Source Code into your VSTS Account:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.

 **2. Create Continuous Integration Build:** In this step, you will create a build definition that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.

 **3. Test the CI Trigger in Visual Studio Team Services:** In this step, test the Continuous Integration build (CI) build we created by changing code in the Parts Unlimited project with Visual Studio Team Services.

-### 1: Setup your Visual Studio Team Services Account using Visual Studio
+### 1: Import Source Code into your VSTS Account

 We want to push the application code to your Visual Studio Team Services account in order to use Build.